rematch/rematch/docs/plugins/loading.md

 The loading plugin accepts one optional argument - **config**, which is an object with the following properties:

 - [`name`] (_string?_): key for the loading model in your store.
 If you name it "custom", loading state can be accessed from _state.custom_. **Defaults to _loading_**.
 - [`asNumber`] (_boolean?_): loading plugin by default keeps track of running effects using booleans, so for example: _state.loading.global === true_.
 You can change that behaviour and use numbers instead - plugin will keep track of the number of times an effect was executed, for example: _state.loading.global === 5_.
-Defaults to _false_.
+Defaults to _false_. **Deprecated, use `type` instead**
+- [`type`] (_"number"|"boolean"|"detailed"_): Loading plugin by default keeps track of running effects using booleans, but sometimes you want to track errors and if the promise is resolved, in that case you can use `detailed`.
+If you want to track the number of times an effect was executed, you can use `number` instead.
 - [`whitelist`] (_string[]?_): an array of effects names that you want to use loading plugin for.
 If defined, plugin will work only for the whitelisted effects.
 - [`blacklist`] (_string[]?_): an array of effects names that you **don't want** to use loading plugin for.
 If defined, plugin will work for all effects except those blacklisted.